Diabesity: What It Is, How To Prevent It

 You see, many studies show that obesity may cause insulin resistance, a precursor to type 2 diabetes.
 Other studies, however, also show that insulin resistance causes obesity.
 It appears that obesity and diabetes are two sides of the same disease, each spurring the other’s growth.
 The true link between obesity and diabetes is that they are both symptoms of the same underlying cause, primarily insulin resistance.

 It is probably not a surprise that the link between obesity and diabetes wasn’t discovered until the mid-90s.
-After all, the obesity epidemic began, most experts agree, in the mid-70s with the low-fat fat diet craze.
-That was when the U.S. government developed dietary recommendations promoting low-fat, high carbohydrate diets.
+After all, the obesity epidemic began, most experts agree, in the mid-70s with the low-fat diet craze.
+That was when the U.S. government developed dietary recommendations promoting low-fat, high-carbohydrate diets.

-To be fair, when the government recommended eating more carbs and less fat, it meant to eat more fruits, vegetables, and grains.
-But food manufacturers produced a variety of low-fat and fat-free foods that did not contain any real fruits or vegetables.
+To be fair, when the government recommended eating more carbs and less fat, it meant for our carb consumption to be in the form of fruits, vegetables, and grains.
+Instead, food manufacturers produced a variety of low-fat and fat-free foods that did not contain any real fruits or vegetables.
 Most consumers believed anything low-fat or fat-free was good for their health and their waistlines, so they purchased these products.
-What they didn’t realize is that manufactures replaced the fat with sugar to make these products taste better.
-The rates of obesity started steadily rising from the mid-70s onward, as did type 2 diabetes and other diseases.
+What they didn’t realize is that manufacturers replaced fat with sugar to make these products taste better.
+With more sugar and no fiber to slow absorption into the bloodstream and no dietary fat to add satiety, the rates of obesity started steadily rising from the mid-70s onward, as did type 2 diabetes and other diseases.
 The diabesity epidemic had also unofficially begun.

 Type 2 diabetes takes years to develop, however, so it took a couple of decades for researchers to realize that it, too, had become an epidemic.
 All that skilled researchers, such as Dr. Willett, had to do then was to connect the dots.

 But before fully diving into diabetes and diabesity, let’s discuss obesity.
-Obesity is a condition in which the level of body fat is high enough to negatively affect health.
-Being overweight can also increase the risk for type 2 diabetes and other diseases, but not as much as being obese does.
+Obesity is a condition of excessive accumulation of body fat sufficient to increase the risk of health complications.
+Being overweight and obese can both increase the risk of health problems, but the risk is much higher with obesity.

 Health Risks of Obesity